humanapp/user-interface-base/README.md

 - Work in VS Code when you want files on disk, source control, and command-line builds.

 Both workflows use MakeCode's extension system.
-This library depends on `display-shield`; MakeCode installs that dependency from this package's `pxt.json`.

 ### Workflow 1: MakeCode Editor